lnickers2004/cordova-plugin-stepcounter/README.md

 ## Compatibility

-This will only work on Android devices running 4.4 (KitKat) or higher, and have a step counter sensor.
+This will only work on Android devices running 4.4 (KitKat) or higher, and that have a step counter sensor.
 This includes Google's Nexus line of handsets, and potentially some others.

 Use stepcounter.deviceCanCountSteps() to see if a device meets these requirements before trying to use it any further.